citp/privacy-policy-historical/t/tv/tvl/tvlicensing.co.uk.md

 Cookie Name |  Purpose
 ---|---

+  * JSESSIONID
+  * TVL-JSESSIONID

-ASP.NET_SessionId |  This cookie is used to create a unique session identifier (a random number specific just to your session on the website) so that we can store the data regarding your session.
+|  This cookie is used to create a unique session identifier (a random number specific just to your session on the website) so that we can store the data regarding your session.
 This cookie expires at the end of your session (when you leave the TV Licensing website) and will be removed when you close your browser.

+  * ROUTEID
+  * SSROUTEID
+  * CSROUTEID

-BIGipServertvl-vpwm-web-vip |  Because our website uses more then one server, this cookie is used to make sure all the activity within your visit is directed to the same server.
+|  Because our website uses more than one server, this cookie is used to make sure all the activity within your visit is directed to the same server pair.
 This cookie expires at the end of your session (when you leave the TV Licensing website) and will be removed when you close your browser.
+X-Mapping |  This cookie is used to keep your browser's session intact.

+  * Incap_ses_
+  * Visid_incap_

+|  These cookies are used to maintain security and performance of the TV Licensing website.
+tvlicensingCookieConsent |  This cookie is to confirm whether you have given us consent to store cookies on your computer.
+Expires after 5 years.

 #####  4.7.2.
 Performance Cookies

 We use Performance Cookies for internal purposes to help us to provide you with a better user experience.
 Information supplied by cookies helps us to understand how our visitors use the TV Licensing website so that we can improve how we present our content to you.
-They also allow us to test different design ideas for particular pages, such as the TV Licensing home page.
+They allow us to test different design ideas for particular pages, such as the TV Licensing home page.
+We also use data collected by cookies for analytical purposes in order to monitor the interaction between, and effectiveness of, our online communications, letters and emails.
+These cookies allow us to analyse which pages customers have visited on our site and whether customers have reached the website via our promotional banners on third party sites.
+If you log in or make a transaction on the TV Licensing website, the data collected may be matched back to the TV Licensing database for analytical purposes.
+We analyse customer journeys collectively in this way to help us improve your online experience with TV Licensing.
 We generally use independent measurement and research companies to perform these services for us and when this is the case, these cookies are set by a third party company.

 #####  4.7.3.
 List of Performance Cookies